PNW-AT/motor-inertia-test/README.md

 # motor inertia test

-testing whether a motor can make a wheel feel like it has different amounts of ineria
+Testing whether a motor can make a wheel feel like it has different amounts of inertia.

 ### Libraries used: